ketrab2004-Arduino/Stars_Screensaver/README.md

     and stars near the edge of the screen will travel at MAX speed)
 1. Upload the sketch
 1. See the stars fly by
-1. (don't run it for too long, since my Arduino starts to get warm)
+1. (don't keep it running for too long, since my Arduino starts to get warm)